davariijs/E-commerce-Website-MERN-Stack-FrontEnd/README.md

 # 🌟 **Project Documentation**
-Welcome to the documentation for our shopping website "shoply"!
+Welcome to the documentation for my shopping website "shoply"!
 This project is a modern, MERN-stack e-commerce application where users can browse, add items to their cart, and make purchases seamlessly.
 It's built with the latest web technologies to ensure a fast, secure, and user-friendly shopping experience.

 Backend: https://github.com/davariijs/E-commerce-Website-MERN-Stack-BackEnd